Rocky King: Professional wrestling career

 In July 1999, he started BWA Professional Wrestling to give fans a family-oriented product on the independent scene.
 He also formed Boulware Enterprises, Inc. to run his promotion Boulware Wrestling Association.
 The BWA ran shows for churches, non-profit organizations and private organizations on the east coast.
 He partnered with Bill Heard III of Bill Heard Chevrolet in Atlanta, Georgia to operate Kids Nite Out, a program to keep kids off the streets.
 King also partnered with Frank Aldridge's World Wrestling Alliance 4 - WWA4, and together they ran hundreds of wrestling shows every year.

 Death

-Boulware died on March 27, 2022, aged 64.
+Boulware died on March 27, 2022, aged 64 from health issues.